ConvincibleMedia/ConvincibleMedia/source/_services/design.md

 link: '91182'
 order: 6
 name: Print Design
-title: It's not just paper and ink.
-We use design to print ideas and emotions
+title: We use design to print ideas and emotions
 slug: design
 seo:
   title: 'Print Design: Leaflets, Brochures and Graphics'